dhellmann/pymotw/PyMOTW/time/index.rst

 system.
 Changing the time zone does not change the actual time, just the way it is represented.

-To change the time zone, set the environment variable TZ, then call tzset().
+To change the time zone, set the environment variable ``TZ``, then call :func:`tzset()`.
 Using TZ, you can specify the time zone with a lot of detail, right down to the start and stop times for daylight savings time.
 It is usually easier to use the time zone name and let the underlying libraries derive the other information, though.

 This example program changes the time zone to a few different values and shows how the changes affect other settings in the time module.

 .. include:: time_timezone.py
     :literal:
     :start-after: #end_pymotw_header

 My default time zone is US/Eastern, so setting TZ to that has no effect.
 The other zones used change the tzname, daylight flag, and timezone offset value.

 ::